-One way to resolve this conflict is to add more explicit trust and coordination between endpoints and network devices.
+Another approach is to employ explicit trust and coordination between endpoints and network devices.
 VPNs are a good example of a case where there is an explicit authentication and negotiation with a network path element that's used to optimize behavior or gain access to specific resources.